 Dina Dajani is the former Deputy Director of the Newlines Institute’s Displacement and Migration program.
 She is an expert in international refugee and immigrant policy specializing in humanitarian and public health response and the development and translation of evidence-based policy research.
 Over the past decade, she has provided in-depth consulting services to agencies engaged in refugee resettlement, including the Department of State and the US Committee for Refugees and Immigrants.
 She also worked for the US Department of Health and Human Services providing analysis on Middle East, humanitarian and refugee health affairs, and provided technical expertise to the Office of Refugee Resettlement on refugee health issues.
 She is a graduate of the University of North Carolina at Chapel Hill and The Pennsylvania State University.

-As the number of forcibly displaced people worldwide rises sharply, current systems for resettlement and repatriation are increasingly showing their limits.
-But
+Systems for resettlement and repatriation are increasingly showing their limits.